Legal Mushrooms in the US: 2026 Guide to What's Allowed

 Watch list (failed bills) | Texas | Multiple 2025 bills attempted to add muscimol and ibotenic acid to penalty group 2 of the Texas Controlled Substances Act.
 All failed to pass. |

 State laws shift fast.
-Always confirm current local rules before purchasing or shipping.
+Always confirm your local rules before purchasing or shipping.

 How Legal Mushroom Compounds Actually Compare